Abdikafi-Adan/MLS-Project-1-jab-boxing-club/README.md

 # Credits

 ## Content
-* The text for the Gallery section was copied from [Wikipedia]( https://www.wikipedia.org/)
+* The text for the Gallery section was copied from [Wikipedia]( https://www.wikipedia.org/).

-* the text for History page   was copied from [fightclubamerica](http://fightclubamerica.com/about/history-of-boxing/)
+* the text for History page   was copied from [fightclubamerica](http://fightclubamerica.com/about/history-of-boxing/).
-* The text for Benefits section copied from  [fitandme](https://www.fitandme.com/benefits-of-boxing/)
+* The text for Benefits section copied from  [fitandme](https://www.fitandme.com/benefits-of-boxing/).
-* The gallery video has embed from youtube.
+* The gallery video has embed from [youtube](https://www.youtube.com/) .

 # Media
 The photos used in this site were obtained from https://unsplash.com/  The internet’s source of freely usable images.
 Powered by creators everywhere.